arian-askari/SOLID/README.md

 3. **Extensive Datasets**: Release of SOLISpeak and SOLITurbo, two large-scale synthetic datasets for advancing intent prediction research.
 4. **Superior IP Method Performance**: Training intent predictor (IP) methods on SOLID-generated data significantly improves effectiveness over traditional human-annotated datasets.

-## Dataset
-Explore our GitHub repository for a comprehensive guide, code, and access to our datasets:

 # Intent-Aware Dialog Generation with SOLID